The Dark Photon: a 2026 Perspective: Dark photons with mass below 1 MeV

 \subsubsection{Cosmological production}

 A variety of mechanisms have been proposed to generate dark photon dark matter (DPDM) in the early Universe.
 One of the simplest is the misalignment mechanism, originally developed for axions~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 For vectors, however, this setup typically requires a non-minimal coupling to the Ricci scalar in order to yield the correct relic abundance~\cite{Arias:2012az,Graham:2015rva,AlonsoAlvarez:2019cgw}, though such couplings may introduce instabilities~\cite{Himmetoglu:2008zp,Himmetoglu:2009qi,Karciauskas:2010as}.
+Production mechanisms involving dark freeze-out or dark freeze-in from a frozen-in dark sector are presented in~\cite{Aboubrahim:2021ycj,Feng:2024nkh}.

 An alternative mechanism, which is probably the most elegant and minimal way to produce dark photon, relies on inflationary fluctuations, which can generate a relic population of vectors without the need for additional couplings to gravity~\cite{Graham:2015rva,Kolb:2020fwh,Ema:2019yrd,Ahmed:2020fhc,Nakai:2020cfw}.
 These models avoid long-wavelength isocurvature constraints by producing a spectrum peaked at intermediate scales, in contrast to scalars and tensors.
 The relic density in this case is given by